As Seen In…

 -

-We teach a unique social skills program initially based on UCLA's Program for Education and Enrichment of Relational Skills (PEERS®), a proven program from UCLA started in 2004 — taught in 150 countries and has been translated into 12 languages.
+We teach a unique social skills program inspired by UCLA's Program for Education and Enrichment of Relational Skills (PEERS®) — taught in 150 countries and has been translated into 12 languages.

 We add 10-15 minutes of neuroscience-backed nervous system education to teach and practice the skills of interoception, co-regulation and self-regulation.
 Then, we break out into two separate rooms for parents/social coaches and teens/young adults.

-Our Adults 25+ class is a little different: It runs for 12 weeks, is for lower support needs adults as it does not utilize a social coach or caregiver, and focuses on strengthening communication skills, applying these skills to dating and intimate relationships, and workplace relationships with coworkers and employers.
+Our Young Adult age 18-24 and our Adult 25+ classes are a little different: They each run for 12 weeks and focuses on strengthening communication skills, applying these skills to dating and intimate relationships, as well as workplace “soft” skills with coworkers and employers.

 -

-Our classes are virtual, with meetings taking place via Zoom.
+Our live, group programs are via Zoom.
 Research indicates that teaching our curricula via Zoom demonstrates the exact same results compared to previously published results from the in-person delivery of the same intervention.
-Our programs are synchronous, face-to-face, with interbrain connectivity.
-Online group coaching allows us to serve people across the country.
-We continually add more classes to accommodate different time zones.
-Online programs are accessible to those in rural areas, those who have sensory and physical limitations, and accommodate busy family schedules.
-We also have planned in-person gatherings to further build our community.
+Online group coaching allows us to serve people across the country and are accessible to those in rural areas, those who have sensory and physical limitations, and accommodate busy family schedules.
+We also have planned in-person gatherings in the Portland, OR area to further strengthen our community.

 -